codewitch-honey-crisis/gfx/README.md

 Fonts can be used with `draw::text<>()` and can either be loaded from a stream, similar to images, or they can be embedded into the binary by generating a C++ header file for them.
 Which way you choose depends on what you need and what you're willing to give up.
 With embedded, everything is a matter of robbing Peter to pay Paul.

-Anyway, you'll usually want to go with the embedded fonts, unless you intend for the fonts to be able to be loaded and unloaded at runtime for some reason, or program space is at more of a premium than say, SPIFFs and RAM, or if you want to be able to load *.FON* files from an SD card for example.
-Note once again that Arduino only supports embedding fonts, not loading them.
+Anyway, you'll usually want to go with the embedded fonts, unless you intend for the fonts to be able to be loaded and unloaded at runtime for some reason, or program space is at more of a premium than say, SPIFFs and RAM, or if you want to be able to load *.FON* or *.TTF* files from an SD card for example.

 Speaking of *.FON* files, they are an old (primarily) raster font format from the Windows 3.1 days.
 Given those were 16-bit systems, the *.FON* files were to the point, with little extra overhead and were designed to be read quickly.
 Furthermore while being old, at least they aren't a completely proprietary format.
 It is possible to hunt them down online, or even make your own.
 For these devices, *.FON* files are a nearly ideal format, which is why they were chosen here.
 With IoT, everything old is new again.

+You can also use .TTF files, which are more flexible, nicer, modern fonts, but you pay a significant penalty in terms of performance and complexity.

 You can use the *fontgen* tool to create header files from font files.
 Simply include these to embed them and then reference the font in your code.
 The font is a global variable with the same name as the file, including the extension, with illegal identifier characters turned into underscores.